We are huge fans of Macarons, not be confused with Macaroons, and you can make them in every color and flavor under the sun!

 TIP#6 Let them sit out for 20-30 mins, or up to an hour if you want.
 This will allow them time to dry out a bit before hitting the hot oven.
 They should be “tacky” to the touch, but not stick to your fingertips.
 This is another important step to ensuring your macarons develop feet!

-When they dry out they can’t spread out in the oven and are forced to rise up.
+When they dry out they can’t spread out in the oven, they are forced to rise up.
 That’s what creates the feet!

-Bake for 20 mins.
-DO NOT UNDERBAKE, even if they look done!
-Otherwise, they will stick to your tray.
+Bake for 20 mins and be sure that you do not under bake, even if they look done otherwise, they will stick to your tray.

 Meanwhile, mix the buttercream.